zeroc-ice/ice/cpp/install/vc71/doc/README.txt

 Some demo directories contain README files if additional requirements are necessary.

-Note that extra steps may be required when running the IceBox demo, depending on how you compiled the demos.
-If you used the Release configuration, then no extra steps are necessary.
-However, if you used the Debug configuration, you will need to use the debug version of icebox.exe located in the bin\debug subdirectory.
+Note that the IceBox demo has special requirements if you compiled the demos in the Debug configuration.
+In this case, you will need to use the debug version of the IceBox executable, which is located in bin\iceboxd.exe.

 Building and running the Java demos